entigolabs/entigo-infralib-agent/README.md

 #### Overriding with module properties

 Infralib modules may use `{{ .tmodule.type }}` in their default input files to replace it with the name of the module used in the config.
 Alternatively, modules may use `{{ .tsmodule.type }}` to replace it with the name of the typed module used in the active step.
 It's also possible to use `{{ .module.name  }}` and `{{ .module.source }}` to replace them with module name and source, but those tags only exclusively apply for module inputs, including all input files.
+There's also `{{ .step.name }}` for replacing with the name of the module step.

 ### Including files in steps